Home Scholarships Student Loan in Nigeria – Requirements, How to Apply, Repayment, FAQs

 For undergraduate loans, applicants are required to have obtained a minimum of SSCE or NECO qualification with passes in five relevant subjects including English and Mathematics.

-READ More: How to upgrade Zenith bank account easily (Online & Offline)
+READ More: How to upgrade Access bank account easily (Online & Offline)

 Good Academic Performance